 In the latest litter we fostered there was a clear runt, tiny and watchful, all head and twitchy ears.
 We should have named her Yoda but the kids dug in on Peanut.
-She was all quiet confidence in a six-ounce package, walking unfazed between the legs of our Bernese Mountain Dog.
+She was all quiet confidence in a six-ounce package, walking unfazed between the legs of our Bernese mtn dog.
 She could run and jump and wrestle with the others, she just got tired more easily.
-After awhile she’d come back to sit on my lap while I typed, crouching on delicate paws and curling herself into a space the size of a child’s handprint.
+After awhile she’d come back to sit on my lap while I typed, crouching on delicate paws and curling herself into a space the size of a child’s hand.

-When the kids came back from school I walked them to the tiny grave under a tree circled with stones.
-I explained “fading kitten syndrome,” the catch-all term used for the ones not robust enough to digest food, fight germs, beat whatever glitch Darwinism had thrown their way.
+When the kids came back from school I walked them to the tiny grave I’d made under a tree circled with stones.
+I explained “fading kitten syndrome,” the catch-all term used for the ones not robust enough to digest food, fight germs, beat whatever glitch nature and Darwin had thrown their way.

-Why do it?
-I wondered, after we went back into the house.
+Why do it I thought after we went back into the house.
 Really, why do it to ourselves?
 It’s nice to have a hand in turning strays born in the bushes or pulled from hoarder homes become healthy and well-socialized pets.
-It’s no boast, it’s just a fact: The kittens that do time at our busy house leave knowing how to roll with it.
+It’s no boast, it’s just a fact.
+The kittens that do time at our full house leave knowing how to roll with it.
 And it’s certainly no hardship playing with these adorables for a few weeks.
 Laying on the floor in the dark with two purring on your chest is the best therapy money can’t buy.
 I’ve often felt like we had a secret.
 Sshh, don’t tell anyone where they came from, or everyone will foster and there won’t be enough for us.

 Then there are the times it isn’t going so well — when they aren’t eating enough or develop an infection.
-And the inevitable math, if you stop to think about it.
-For every one that’s rescued there are plenty that aren’t, which can make fostering feel like a zero-sum game.
+And the inevitable big-picture math, if you stop to think about it.
+For every one that’s rescued there are so many that aren’t, which can make fostering feel like a zero-sum game.
 I usually don’t see it that way.
-But yesterday hit me hard and made me wonder whether I’d tried hard enough, watched closely enough.
-Whether it’s worth the ups and downs, and if I’m as resilient as I need to be.
+But yesterday hit me hard, made me wonder whether I’d tried hard enough, watched closely enough, whether I’m too busy as a mom to be a good foster mom.
+If it’s worth the ups and downs, and if I’m as resilient as I need to be.
 The Humane Society estimates that tens of thousands of families foster pets every year.
 If I decided it was too raw for us, for me, the shelter surely had plenty of other foster families who’d take them in.

 In the afternoon, an email came from the new owner of Clyde and Flynn, two kittens from a litter born at our house in May.
 We love getting photos and updates on the kittens when we’re able to know where they’ve been placed.
 Crazy Clyde and his sidekick Flynn were six months old and behaved like drunken teens at a house party, and their new owner loved it.